gargavi/mixFlaskApp/README.md

 ## How to use?

 There is a helpful html link on the main page that will tell you how to do just that.

+## Future Updates?

+1. I will be adding an additional page that will let users add to their "database"
+2. I will add a way to save the matched song to a playlist to allow a person to list to the songs
+3. I will add a way to match songs based on other attributes (danceability, rhythm and more)

+**Took base inspiration from sheagcraig's actually_random project for authentication**